Law Enforcement Academy FAQs

 - Tactical Training Long-Sleeve Shirt

 Directions on how to order the uniform will be emailed to the student approximately two months before the first day of the Academy.
 Those that apply closer to the application deadline will receive the information after the application is received.
 The base uniform cost is incorporated into the tuition.
 Students who wish to purchase items above and beyond the required amount, will be responsible for the expense.
 Uniforms will be delivered to students on the first day of the Academy.
-Back to top

 What supplies will I need?

 Students will need athletic shoes, mouth guard and protective cup for training.
 On the first day of the Academy students will be issued a laptop computer to be used during the time in the program and returned after final testing is complete.
-Back to top

 Is financial aid available?

 The Law Enforcement Academy is now eligible for Financial Aid!
 For more information on Financial Aid and how to apply, please visit our Financial Aid web page.
 NWTC also have a payment plan option for student tuition.
 For information payment plans, please visit the Student Financial Services page.
 Any questions regarding the plan should be directed to Student Finance at 920-498-5444.
-Back to top

 May I use Veteran's Benefits to pay for the program?